Brown Sugar Rub For Smoked Salmon

 The low temperatures are what I consider the best way to smoke salmon.
 You don’t want to cook at high temperatures and dry out the piece of salmon.

-Be sure to use a meat thermometer to ensure the internal temperature of the salmon is cooked to 145 degrees for food-safe cooking temperatures.
+Be sure to use a meat thermometer to ensure the salmon’s internal temperature reaches 145 degrees for food-safe cooking.

 Serve and enjoy!